NelsonBittencourt/excel_to_dataframe/README.md

 This software is in testing phase.
 Feel free to test it out.
 If you want to share your experience, send me an email (nbittencourt@hotmail.com).

 # Performance:
-On an old processor (Intel Core i7-4510U 2.60 GHz, 4 cores) and with 8Gb RAM, the dll was between 5 and 20 times faster than Pandas.
+On an old processor (Intel Core i7-4510U 2.60 GHz, 4 cores) and with 8Gb RAM, the dll/so was between 5 and 20 times faster than Pandas.

 ##Windows, Python: